-With summertime approaching, it’s a good idea to have a summer to-do list for your finances.
+With summertime approaching, it’s a good idea to have a summertime money checklist list to get your finances back in shape.

 Cut the Cord.